Nadolol: Side effects

-Mechanism of action
+Pharmacology

+Pharmacodynamics

 Nadolol is a non-selective beta blocker; that is, it non-selectively blocks both beta-1 and beta-2 receptors.
 It has a preference for beta-1 receptors, which are predominantly located in the heart, thereby inhibiting the effects of catecholamines and causing a decrease in heart rate and blood pressure.
 Its inhibition of beta-2 receptors, which are mainly located in the bronchial smooth muscle of the airways, leads to airway constriction similar to that seen in asthma.
 Inhibition of beta-1 receptors in the juxtaglomerular apparatus of the kidney inhibits the renin–angiotensin system, causing a decrease in vasoconstriction and a decrease in water retention.
 Nadolol's inhibition of beta-1 receptors in the heart and kidney leads to its effects on lowering blood pressure.

 The drug impairs AV node conduction and decreases sinus rate.

 Nadolol may also increase plasma triglycerides and decrease HDL-cholesterol levels.

+Pharmacokinetics

+Nadolol is classified as a beta blocker with low lipophilicity and hence lower potential for crossing the blood–brain barrier.
+This in turn may result in fewer effects in the central nervous system as well as fewer neuropsychiatric side effects.

 Chemistry

 Nadolol is a mixture of stereoisomers.
 It is polar and hydrophilic, with low lipid solubility.
+Its experimental log P is 0.71 to 1.2 per different sources.

+History

+Nadolol was patented in 1970 and came into medical use in 1978.